mittwald/salt-microservices/README.md

     and re-create this when a newer version of the image is present.

 *   `http` (*default:* `False`): Set to `True` when this container exposes a HTTP service.
-This will a respective HAProxy configuration to be created to make the service by the public.
+This will cause a respective NGINX configuration to be created to make the service be accessible by the public.

 *   `http_internal_port` (*default:* `80`): Set this property to the port that the HTTP service listens on *inside the container*!